OpenLiberty/sample-acmegifts/README.md

 scheduled occasions take place.

 #### Configuration:
+Update the location/name of the administrative log and fallback log.
+##### Maven

-* Optionally, update the location/name of the administrative log by updating the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification pom.xml.
+Update the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification pom.xml.
 The default value is:

    `notification.log.file = ${project.build.directory}/logs/notifications.log`

+##### Gradle
+For Gradle, update the entry defined in the ExtraPropertiesExtension (`ext`).
+The default value is:

+   `notificationLogFile = new File("$buildDir/logs/notifications.log")`

 #### Build and Start
+##### Maven
 Issue the following commands from within sample-acmegifts/microservice-notification directory

     mvn clean package install
     mvn liberty:start-server

+##### Gradle
+Issue the following comamnds from within sample-acmegifts/microservice-notification directory

+	gradle clean build
+	gradle libertyStart

 ### Notification Microservice v1_1:
 The notification microservice v1_1 is a notification service that logs to a file for administrative purposes and sends twitter notifications to those users associated to the occasion.
 To receive twitter notifications, users must have a valid twitter handle in their user profile.

 #### Configuration:
 * To allow users to receive tweets, complete the [Twitter Configuration](#twitter-configuration) (This may have already been done when configuring the user microservice)

+* Optionally, Update the location/name of the administrative log and fallback log.
+##### Maven
-* Optionally, update the location/name of the administrative log and fallback log by updating the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification_v1_1 pom.xml.
+Update the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification_v1_1 pom.xml.
 The default values are:

    `notification_1_1.log.file = ${project.build.directory}/logs/${project.build.directory}/logs/notifications_1_1.log`

    `notification_1_1.fallback.log.file = ${project.build.directory}/logs/notifications_1_1_fallback.log`

+##### Gradle
+Update the entries defined in the ExtraPropertiesExtension (`ext`).
+The default values are:

+   `notification_v1_1_logfile = new File("$buildDir/logs/notifications_1_1.log")`

+   `notification_v1_1_fallback_logfile = new File("$buildDir/logs/notifications_1_1_fallback.log")`

 #### Build and Start
+##### Maven
 Issue the following commands from within sample-acmegifts/microservice-notification_v1_1 directory

     mvn clean package install
     mvn liberty:start-server

+##### Gradle
+Issue the following commands from within sample-acemgifts/microservice-notification_v1_1 directory

+	gradle clean build
+	gradle libertyStart

 ### Frontend UI:

-The Acme Gifts UI is written in Angular 2 and built using the frontend-maven-plugin.
+The Acme Gifts UI is written in Angular 2 and built in Maven using the frontend-maven-plugin.
 This plugin downloads and installs local versions of Node and NPM which makes calls to Angular CLI to install and build the source code.
-Compiled files are placed in src/main/webapp which Maven builds into a war to deploy in Liberty.
+Gradle uses [ysb33r's Gradle nodejs plugin](https://gitlab.com/ysb33rOrg/nodejs-gradle-plugin) to similarly install local versions of Node and NPM to build the source code.
+Compiled files are placed in src/main/webapp which builds into a war to deploy in Liberty.

 #### Build and Start
+##### Maven
 Issue the following commands from within sample-acmegifts/front-end-ui directory

     mvn clean package install
     mvn liberty:start-server

+##### Gradle
+Issue the following commands from within sample-acmegifts/front-end-ui directory

+	gradle clean build
+	gradle libertyStart

 ### Auth Microservice:

 The auth microservice manages the creation and validation of JSON Web Tokens (JWTs) used to secure the Acme  Gifts application.

 #### Build and Start
+##### Maven
-Issue the following commands from within AcmeGifts/microservice-auth directory
+Issue the following commands from within sample-acmegifts/microservice-auth directory

     mvn clean package install
     mvn liberty:start-server

+##### Gradle
+Issue the following commands from within sample-acmegifts/microservice-auth directory

+	gradle clean build
+	gradle libertyStart

 ## Configuration and Customization

 ### Twitter Configuration